pmndrs/react-spring/readme.md

 | Animated       | ❌ | ❌ | ✅ | ✅
 | React-spring   | ✅ | ✅ | ✅ | ✅

-React-spring inherits react-motions api (and simplifies it), has lots of primitives (springs, trails, transitions, reveals, parallax), can interpolate mostly everything (colors, gradients, percentages, degrees, svg-paths, arrays, etc.) and last but not least, can animate by committing directly to the dom instead of re-rendering a component frame-by-frame.
+react-spring inherits react-motions api (and simplifies it), has lots of primitives (springs, trails, transitions, reveals, parallax), can interpolate mostly everything (colors, gradients, percentages, degrees, svg-paths, arrays, etc.) and last but not least, can animate by committing directly to the dom instead of re-rendering a component frame-by-frame.

 # Overview 🔭